This article has been updated. It is accurate as of 9/23/20.

 Like what you're reading?
 Subscribe to our blog and never miss a post!

 While our coils start clean, we know they won’t stay that way for very long in the field.
 Given the presence of dirt and other particulates, coils for agricultural storage applications need to be designed for easy cleanability in the field.
 Design choices like thicker fin gauges to withstand pressure washing and increased spacing between fins helps make life easier for end users when it comes time to clean their equipment, allowing them to clean coils off without removing them from service.
 Lower FPI also helps to minimize the frosting concerns mentioned earlier.

 Given the presence of a number of chemical and environmental corrosives like ammonia from fertilizers, the use of coatings is common in the industry.
-E-coat, or electrocoating (pictured below) is popular in the industry both because it’s thin and results in a less than 3% reduction in heat transfer.
+E-coat, or electrocoating (pictured below) is popular in the industry both because it’s thin - roughly 1 mil dry film thickness - and results in a less than 1% reduction in heat transfer.
 Additionally, when paired with a hydrophobic topcoat, condensate water – often containing chemicals – is beaded off of the fins, further decreasing contact with equipment and reducing the opportunity for corrosion.